Ladies Benevolent Society (Charleston)

 The LBS played a pioneering role as one of the first public organisations in Antebellum South Carolina which was managed by women.
-In Antebellum South, where women's public participation in society was controversial, LBS was an important organisation founded and managed by women which played an active part in society and managed its own independent finances.
+In Antebellum South, where women's public participation in society was controversial, LBS was an important organization founded and managed by women which played an active part in society and managed its own independent finances.
+For example, the organization required that the Treasurer must be single.
+They did not want a man, a husband, to have easy access to the money collected by the members.
 It was the local version of a number of local organisations of the same kind, also called "Ladies Benevolent Society", which was founded around the United States at that time.
 It was the first of the three leading women's organisations in Antebellum Charleston, the other being Ladies Fuel Society (LFS) from 1830 and Female Charitable Association (FCA) from 1824.

 The Ladies Benevolent Society provided an estimated 10% of charity proceeds in Charleston at the time.
-With the rise of other charitable groups such as the Sisters of Charity of Our Lady of Mercy and the Methodist Benevolent Society during the mid-19th century, the Ladies Benevolent Society’s workload diminished.
+With the rise of other charitable groups such as the Sisters of Charity of Our Lady of Mercy and the Methodist Benevolent Society during the mid-19th century, the Ladies Benevolent Society’s community supported shifted to providing home health care nurses.

-LBS was disbanded after the outbreak of the American Civil War in 1861.
+LBS has remained an active society contributing to the poor sick of Charleston since it was founded.
+Buoyed by an inheritance from the Dill Sisters, the Society continues its work into the twenty-first century with grants to support the salaries of nurses at agencies serving indigent residents, as well as purchasing needed supplies.